 Once a custom interaction has been added, you can perform a set of specific actions relevant only to that level.
 For example, you can add custom interactions only on the asset level, not on the ad level.

-The following workflow displays the custom interaction actions according to their location in SAS.
+The following workflow displays the custom interaction actions according to their location in AAS.

-Note: Custom interactions are not available and cannot be applied in the Standard Banner ad format.
-They will not be tracked in SAS, appear in reports, or be available in the ad view in SAS even if they are added in the ad code.
+Note: Custom interactions are not available and cannot be applied in the standard banner ad format.
+They will not be tracked in AAS, appear in reports, or be available in the ad view in AAS even if they are added in the ad code.

-You can add custom interactions to the code in your Workspace before uploading it to SAS.
-Alternatively, during the ad creation process, you can add custom interactions to your assets that are already uploaded in SAS using the built-in code editor.
+You can add custom interactions to the code in your workspace before uploading it to AAS.
+Alternatively, during the ad creation process, you can add custom interactions to your assets that are already uploaded in AAS using the built-in code editor.

-The SAS HTML API is used for including custom interaction code that should be added to the HTML Workspace.
+The AAS HTML API is used for including custom interaction code that should be added to the HTML Workspace.
 For more information, see Methods.

 Initially, custom Interactions are coded by the creative developer into the HTML asset.
-When you upload the assets to SAS, the system scans your files for any relevant custom interaction metadata.
-If found, it is displayed in the asset's Custom Interactions tab.
+When you upload the assets to AAS, the system scans your files for any relevant custom interaction metadata.
+If found, it is displayed in the asset's custom interactions tab.
 There is a tab for each custom interaction type and a tab that lists all custom interactions.

-On the asset level in the SAS code editor, you can add custom interactions manually and delete user-defined custom interactions.
+On the asset level in the AAS code editor, you can add custom interactions manually and delete user-defined custom interactions.
 Custom interactions deleted from assets are removed automatically from ads using those assets.

 An Asset can contain up to 1000 custom interactions.